-For many years Ford and Harley-Davidson worked together to create special Harley-Davidson Editions of the F-150.
+For many years Ford Motor Company and Harley-Davidson collaborated to create special Harley-Davidson Editions of the F-150 pickup.
 For 2020 the company switched things up, creating the first-ever Harley-Davidson Edition GMC Sierra.
-With more than 65 components specific to this model, the special-edition GMC Sierra gets styling inspired by the Harley-Davidson Fat Boy.
-Only 250 copies of the Harley-Davidson Edition GMC Sierra will be made.
-But HD has not left Ford altogether — the company also announced plans for a Harley-Davidson-branded Ford F-250 Super Duty.
-Both trucks are produced in partnership with specialty truck provider Tuscany Motor Company.
+With more than 65 components specific to this model, the special edition Sierra has styling inspired by the Harley-Davidson Fat Boy.
+Only 250 copies of the Harley-Davidson Edition GMC Sierra were produced.
+And H-D did not leave Ford altogether — the company also collaborated on a Harley-Davidson-branded Ford F-250 Super Duty.
+Both trucks were produced in partnership with specialty truck provider Tuscany Motor Company.
 Thus far Harley-Davidson has not announced any plans for H-D branded pickups for 2021 or 2022.

-The little company that William Harley and Arthur Davidson started in a small shed in Wisconsin has come a long way.
-In 2020 Harley-Davidson sold just over 180,000 motorcycles worldwide with a lineup of six different styles and a total of 31 unique variants available.
+The little company that William Harley and Arthur Davidson started in a small shed in Wisconsin has certainly come a long way.
+Last year Harley-Davidson sold more than 180,000 motorcycles worldwide via a lineup of six different styles and a total of 31 unique variants.
 The company also sells a complete range of motorcycle parts, accessories, riding gear and apparel.
+Ride on.